 It’s still not very diverse.
-The United States as a whole has about 60% non-Hispanic whites, a far lower percentage than in either branch of Congress.
+The United States as a whole is home to about 60% non-Hispanic whites, a far lower percentage than can be found in either chamber of Congress.

 David Leonhardt recently wrote an op-ed piece in the New York Times suggesting that the Senate, the less diverse part of Congress, “allows a minority of Americans — white Americans — to wield the power of a majority.”